redhat-developer/app-services-sdk-go/registrymgmt/apiv1/client/docs/RootTypeForRegistry.md

 ### NewRootTypeForRegistry

-`func NewRootTypeForRegistry(id int32, status RegistryStatusValue, registryUrl string, ) *RootTypeForRegistry`
+`func NewRootTypeForRegistry(id string, status RegistryStatusValue, registryUrl string, ) *RootTypeForRegistry`

 NewRootTypeForRegistry instantiates a new RootTypeForRegistry object This constructor will assign default values to properties that have it defined,